Where do I begin to make the right health care decisions for my family member or myself?

 Medicare does not automatically cover nursing home care.
 In order to receive traditional Medicare benefits in an extended care facility the following conditions must be met:

-- You must have a minimum of a three day in-patient hospital stay prior to admission.
+- In order to qualify for Medicare benefits, the patient is required to have a minimum three night inpatient hospital stay prior to admission.

 - Admission to an extended care facility must take place within 30 days of discharge from the hospital.
 You must meet the skilled care criteria as defined by Medicare.